Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 Daar tilted his head *exactly* like a cub in a bout of genuine curiosity.
 "Huh?"

-"If we’re going to persuade them to commit to building a Human-style military precipitated by Human findings and Human actions in response to Human intelligence in the face of the Humans’ enemies…"
+"If we’re going to persuade them to commit to building a Human-style military precipitated by Human findings and Human actions in response to Human intelligence in the face of the Humans’ enemies..."

 Daar paused for a moment, face blank.
 Then an utterly savage grin spread across his huge, blunt muzzle.
 "Oh, that’s *evil."*